gorillalabs/sparkling/articles/tfidf_guide.md

 {% endhighlight %}

-Test this in your command line using 'lein run' and you should see something like this:
+Test this in your command line using `lein run` and you should see something like this:

 {% highlight text %}